 An Oyster-rific Experience Awaits At The 10th World Oyster Festival

 Judging by the passenger volume at our airport, it seems like things are getting back to normal real fast.
-In fact, at the Opening of Singapore Airlines’ Silverkris Lounge last month, Transport Minister S. Iswaran reported that "passenger movements at Changi have more than doubled from about 18% of pre-COVID levels in March to close to 40% in the end of April".
+In fact, in May, Transport Minister S. Iswaran announced that "passenger movements at Changi have more than doubled from about 18% of pre-COVID levels in March to close to 40% in the end of April".

 But foreigners - of the human kind - from Canada, USA, Australia, Ireland, France, Japan and New Zealand aren't the only ones making their way to our sunny island.

-So too are those countries' bivalve molluscs - yes, oysters.
+So too are those countries' bivalve molluscs - yes, we're talking about oysters.

 Greenwood Fish Market is organising its 10th World Oyster Festival, which is essentially a "pub crawl" for oyster lovers - beginners and connoiseurs alike.

-This year's event, which takes place the entire month of July 2022, will feature 29 varietals from seven countries.
+This year's event, which has been extended to 31 Aug 2022 due to popular demand, will feature 29 varietals from seven countries.
 (However, stock availability might vary based on how the current COVID-19 sitch affects shipments.)

 “After 10 years, we’ve almost doubled the selection of our oysters,” says founder, David Lee.